-- 1. If the concern is not resolved at the informal stage then it becomes a complaint and is considered by the GB of the school or a panel thereof. - 2.
-If the concern is not resolved by the GB then the complaint is considered by a panel of the Standing Advisory Council on Religious Education or the relevant Church.
+- 1. If the concern is not resolved at the informal stage then it becomes a complaint and is considered by the governing body of the school or a panel thereof. - 2.
+If the concern is not resolved by the governing body then the complaint is considered by a panel of the Standing Advisory Council on Religious Education or the relevant Church.